I Think I Turned My Childhood Friend into a Girl: Reception

 I Think I Turned My Childhood Friend into a Girl was well received by readers and critics, who liked Hiura and found him cute; Biglobe News commented that he was so cute that one could forget that he is not a girl.
 Excite News liked the way Hiura shyly expresses interest in cosmetics and his attraction to Kenshiro.
 It was nominated for the annual Next Manga Award for best new web manga in 2020, 2021, and 2022.
 It was among the most popular new romance manga of the first half of 2020 serialized on Pixiv, in a survey where the vast majority of readers were women and aged 18–34.
 In the 2020 edition of Nippon Shuppan Hanbai's annual "Web Manga General Election" poll, where 813,000 people voted for their favorite web manga, I Think I Turned My Childhood Friend into a Girl was voted the 7th most popular, and it was among the top five series in the 2022 Denshi Comic award, in the category for web manga targeted at male readers.
 Manga editor Kaito Suzuki named the series as his recommended manga of 2021, appreciating it for its portrayal of love regardless of gender.
+It ranked fourth on AnimeJapan's "Most Wanted Anime Adaptation" poll in 2024.

-The English release of volume 1 was criticized for portraying Hiura – a feminine male character in the original – as a trans woman; Seven Seas Entertainment responded by revising this for future volumes and for reprints of volume 1.
+The English release of Volume 1 was criticized for portraying Hiura – a feminine male character in the original – as a trans woman; Seven Seas Entertainment responded by revising this for future volumes and for reprints of Volume 1.